-High blood pressure is a common condition that causes your blood to push against the walls of your arteries with more force than normal.
-When chronically high blood pressure goes untreated for too long, it can cause major damage to your circulatory system, increasing your risk of heart disease, kidney disease, peripheral artery disease, and a variety of other serious health problems.
-At CardioHealth in Jacksonville, Florida, board-certified cardiologist Ramon Castello MD, FACC, FASE provides a complete range of effective treatment solutions for patients with high blood pressure.
+High blood pressure is a common condition that causes your blood to push against the walls of your arteries with more force than usual.
+When high blood pressure goes untreated or poorly treated for too long, it can cause significant damage to your circulatory system, substantially increasing your risk of stroke, coronary heart disease, kidney disease, and peripheral artery disease.
+At CardioHealth in Jacksonville, Florida, board-certified cardiologist Ramon Castello MD, FACC, FASE provides a complete range of effective and individualized treatment solutions for patients with high blood pressure.
 To learn more, call or book an appointment online today.

 Blood pressure refers to the amount of force your blood exerts against the walls of your arteries as it flows, both when your heart beats and when it rests.

-Your blood pressure is at its highest when your heart beats because that’s when it pumps blood through your arteries.
-This is known as systolic pressure.
-When your heart rests between beats, your blood pressure goes down.
-This is known as diastolic pressure.
+Your blood pressure is at its highest when your heart contracts because that’s when it pumps blood through your arteries.
+That's known as systolic pressure.
+When your heart relaxes, your blood pressure goes down.
+That's known as diastolic pressure.

 Your blood pressure measurement uses these two numbers, with the systolic number coming before the diastolic number.
-A blood pressure reading of 119/79 or lower is considered normal.
+A blood pressure reading of less than 120/80 mmHg is considered normal.

 About one in three adults in the United States have high blood pressure.
 Another one in three adults is affected by prehypertension.

 High blood pressure has been called a “silent killer” because you can live with the condition for years without having any noticeable signs or symptoms.
-That’s why Dr. Castello checks your blood pressure during each visit, whether it’s a regular check-up to your primary care physician or an unexpected trip to urgent care.
+That’s why Dr. Castello and his team always check your blood pressure in every visit.

 For the average person with high blood pressure, there isn’t usually one specific underlying cause.
 In most cases, a variety of factors contribute to its development, including: